ikenwaa/alx-low_level_programming/0x0A-argc_argv/README.md

 ## 3. Neither irony nor sarcasm is argument
 - This program multiplies two numbers and prints the result to the `stdout` followed by a new line.

+## 4. To infinity and beyond
+- This program prints the addition of positive numbers to the `stdout` followed by a new line.
+It returns **Error** or **1** if the number contains symbols that are not digits.